VACAVILLE — Melanie Richardson never planned on being self-employed, but she is – and she loves every minute of it.

-Richardson owns Helping Hands Senior Resources, located at 313 Kendal St. in Vacaville.
+Richardson owns Helping Hands Senior Resources at 313 Kendal St. in Vacaville.

 She spends her days helping families and their senior family members navigate the resources available to them, such as housing, home care and veteran’s benefits plus Medicare and Medi-Cal.

 “It runs the gamut,” she said.

 Richardson said she does everything from answering questions to giving advice to giving hugs and offering tissues.

 She runs the office with another full-time employee, her 21-year-old daughter, Kelsey Moran, and a part-time retired registered nurse.

 Richardson has operated Helping Hands for about nine years, but her road to helping seniors and their families began more than 15 years ago.

 She said it was her family’s journey that was the catalyst.
 Her family was searching for help for her aging mother-in-law, who had Alzheimer’s disease.
 They were trying to figure out what was needed to help her but were “met with roadblock after roadblock,” she said.

 “I remember thinking this should be easy . . . there should be at least one place you can go to find out how to start the process,” she said.
 “That sort of planted the seed in me.”

 She came home from Florida with a mission to educate herself.